KoalasinTraffic/KoalasinTraffic.github.io/spd/_item/buff.md

 # Hidden Locations

-Cabbages are found in any variation of the 3rd map.
+Cabbages are found in any variation of the Autumn maps.
 The easiest way to get all 7 is to search in Level 3E.
 Otherwise, it requires using a shore glitch to reach all locations.

 1. Next to spawn.